My experience of anxiety

 For anyone reading this that doesn’t quite understand the concept of an anxiety attack, the following is in a nutshell what happens; your body basically goes into fight mode as if you’re in a life or death situation.
 In fancy terms it’s a psychobiologic reaction manifested by intense anxiety and panic.
 Symptoms include heart palpitations, shortness of breath resulting in hyperventilation, profuse sweating, racing of the mind with overwhelming negative thoughts, high temperature, extreme dizziness and faintness, intense nausea, paling of the face and body and in some cases an intense feeling of imminent doom or death.

-A typical anxiety attack lasts between 5 – 20 minutes, this particular one I’m talking about lasted 15 minutes when it peaked so it was fairly significant.
+A typical anxiety attack for me lasts between 5 – 20 minutes, this particular one I’m talking about lasted 15 minutes when it peaked so it was fairly significant.
 I had been on a night out the night before so my parents thought I had been spiked, or was having a bad reaction to something because I couldn’t breathe properly, let alone string a sentence together.
 The reason I had it however was due to a large build-up of internal stress due to a situation that had been going on in my life at the time and which I had underestimated its affect on me.